manibatra/Traffic-Sign-Classifier/README.md

 ### Preprocessing

-The preprocessing of the images involved converting the image to single channel.
-The **Y channel** from the **YUV channel** was used as suggested by **[this paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf)**.
+The preprocessing of the images involved converting the image to a single channel.
+The **Y channel** from the **YUV channels** was used as suggested by **[this paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf)**.
 The single channel images were then normalized.
 A number of different normalization techniques were tried out

 - Min Max Normalization
 - Histogram Equalization